Pre-Credentialing - Taking the First Step to Accept Insurance

 - Send your attestation for signature which certifies the application

-- Grant insurance companies access to your online application – we will talk more about this in the next step contracting.
+- Grant insurance companies access to your online application – we will talk more about this in the next step of contracting.

 Just a couple of quick notes about the CAQH application